researchart/patterns/standards/datascience.md

 ## Invalid Criticisms

 -  Data is not appropriate for the study.
-Different domains supprot so many kinds of data that no researcher can study them all.
-So if a researcehr carefully justidies the used of data X from domain D, it may be unfair for reviewers to demand the anlysis of other data Y from the same domain.
+Different domains support so many kinds of data that no researcher can study them all.
+So if a researcher carefully justifies the used of data X from domain D, it may be unfair for reviewers to demand the analysis of other data Y from the same domain.
 - Does not have a reproduction package.
 Currently, only 60% of SE papers from FSE,ASE, EMSE etc come with reproduction packages.
 Hence we say such packages are desirable, but not essential, since the community does not judge them as essential.
 - Findings are not actionable: not all studies may have directly actionable findings in the short term.
 - "Needs more data" as a generic criticism without a clear, justified reason.